ProfEduStream/gaulix-bitcoin-transaction/README.md

 ## Overview

+In an ideal world, a mesh network could send messages containing thousands of bytes.
+However, that's not the case, meaning a signed Bitcoin transaction can't be sent in a single package over a mesh network.

-The sender splits the raw transaction into *x* parts and sends each part to the mesh network.
+That's why, in this project, the sender splits the raw transaction into *x* parts and sends each part to the mesh network.

 The receiver collects each part of the raw transaction and assembles them (even if they are not received in the same packet).
 Then it displays the raw transaction.

 A checksum is used to verify whether the raw transaction is complete.

-Finally, the raw transaction is broadcast to the Bitcoin Network manually — either with a Bitcoin wallet (like **Sparrow**) or with an API call to **mempool.space**.
+Finally, the raw transaction is broadcast to the Bitcoin Network, either with a Bitcoin wallet (like **Sparrow**) or with an API call to **mempool.space**.

 ---